 Even small companies now understand that the simple archiving feature contained in their email client lacks the wide range and complexity of features offered by third-party email archiving solutions.

 That’s why every responsible organization that needs to prove compliance or wishes to ensure legal preparedness and business continuity must look further.

 While choosing the best cloud archive for your business, make sure the solution you opt for is compatible with your email platform and that the vendor can support various archiving scenarios, including Microsoft Exchange Server on-premise, Office 365, SMTP journaling, policy-based mailbox capture or processing of PST files.

 Remember that your admins, compliance officers and IT team won’t be the only people using the email archiving solution.
-End users will also have access to their personal mailbox archives and will be able to search and export emails.
+End users will also have access to their personal mailbox archives and will be able to search, manage and export emails.